microsoft/mu/docs/CodeDevelopment/rust_build.md

 Note that the file path to the Mu Basecore file will be relative to the project's own makefile.

-The `rustfmt.toml` and `rust-toolchain.toml` files synced across Project Mu repos defines the common formatting options expected for Rust code in other Project Mu based repositories.
+The `rustfmt.toml` and `rust-toolchain.toml` files synced across Project Mu repos defines the supported rust version common formatting options expected for Rust code in other Project Mu based repositories.

 ## Dev Container (with Rust)